Mixing Artificial and Natural Intelligence: From Statistical Mechanics to AI and Back to Turbulence: Back to the Main Questions: How Does (and Will) AI Affect Sciences?

 \subsection{AI to Discover New Laws of Physics}

 This subsection outlines a dream, a vision yet to be realized.
 Consider it a daring proposal for our future work and an invitation for others to join in this ambitious endeavor.

 In this context, it's crucial to embrace the spirit of bold hypothesis formation.
 Gone are the days of discarding seemingly unconventional ideas.
-With the advent of AI techniques, particularly our newfound ability to optimize in high dimensions (thanks to automatic differentiation), we can adopt a Bayesian approach and consider multiple hypotheses concurrently, possibly guided by some intuitive priors.
+With the advent of AI techniques, particularly our newfound ability to optimize in high dimensions (thanks to AD), we can adopt a Bayesian approach and consider multiple hypotheses concurrently, possibly guided by some intuitive priors.

 This shift allows us to move away from subjective hypothesis selection and rely more on data-driven approaches.
 AI's capacity to assess and choose more scientifically reliable hypotheses based on data offers invaluable guidance.
-It's important to note that this approach may not provide proof but serves as an additional tool to steer our attention towards what's worth investigating and what may be disregarded.
+It's important to note that this approach may not provide proof but serves as an additional tool to steer our attention towards what's worth investigating and what may be disregarded. { We briefly explore some intriguing steps in this direction in Section \ref{sec:turb-next}.}